ScalablyTyped/Distribution/a/angular__animations/readme.md

  * found in the LICENSE file at https://angular.io/license */
 /**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
  * @module
  * @description
  * Entry point for all public APIs of this package.
  */
-/**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
 /**
  * An instance of this class is returned as an event parameter when an animation